 - Theatre Studies at Glasgow is one of the longest-established theatre programmes in the UK.
 Our internationally renowned reputation for research, practice and teaching ensures an ideal environment for the pursuit of Masters study.

-- The MLitt Playwriting and Dramaturgy includes the opportunity for playwrights to develop a major script, through workshops and staged readings with actors and directors.
+- The programme includes the opportunity for playwrights to develop a major script, through workshops and staged readings with actors and directors.

-- In addition to masterclasses and workshops with external specialists, the work placement or internship builds on our long-term links and collaborations with an extensive number of theatre practitioners and arts organisations, including the National Theatre of Scotland, the Playwrights’ Studio, The Arches, the Centre for Contemporary Arts, The Tron and the Citizens’ Theatre.
+- In addition to masterclasses and workshops with external specialists, the work placement or internship builds on our long-term links and collaborations with an extensive number of theatre practitioners and arts organisations, including the National Theatre of Scotland, the Playwrights’ Studio, the Centre for Contemporary Arts (CCA), The Tron and the Citizens’ Theatre.

 - The city of Glasgow provides an unbeatable location for the programme.
 Glasgow is home to a huge variety of theatres and nationally significant theatre organisations that produce and show a range from the experimental and risky to the traditional and repertory, from canonical and new writing to devised and physical performance.